Yadnesh-Github100/IRIS/README.md

 # IRIS
-IRIS - Inflation Resisting Intervension System
+IRIS - Inflation Resisting Intervension System.
 These days, the cost of goods is rising daily.
 However, "the farmer," who is entitled to profit, frequently experiences a loss.
 Hence, to address this issue introducing the project "IRIS".